laurent-martin/aspera-hsts-operations/README.md

 ### Assumptions

 The VM where HSTS will run has a direct internet connection (no forward, no reverse proxy): it can reach internet, and can be reached from internet.
-If NAT is used for the Node API, then we assume here that the same port is used for external and internal, else both ports shall be listened by **Nginx** so that both external and internal users can reach it.
+If NAT is used for the Node API, then we assume here that the same port is used for external and internal, else both ports shall be listened by **nginx** so that both external and internal users can reach it.
 If proxies are used/needed, then additional configuration can be done, not covered here.

 > [!NOTE]
 > It is also possible to use HTTPS instead of SSH for the TCP connection for transfers.
 > In that case, a single HTTPS port may be shared between node and transfer.
-> That requires additional configuration in **Nginx**.
+> That requires additional configuration in **nginx**.

 ### Pre-requisites